h5md/h5md/draft.rst

 * observables: Group containing all time-dependent variables in the system, except the ones found in the "trajectory group".

+All time dependent data (whether in "trajectory" or "observables") is organized into HDF5 groups that contain time information in addition to the data.

 Global attributes
 -----------------